 The Advanced Advocacy course is designed to prepare students to be effective advocates.

 The primary learning methods are performance, critique, discussion, and video review.
 The class is divided into small groups, with at least one instructor for each small group of students and two for video classes.
-When there are two instructors, one instructor conducts a live critique with the student and the other instructor reviews the videotaped performance with the student.
-When no video reviewer is present, the student reviews the tape alone.
+When there are two instructors, one instructor conducts a live critique with the student and the other instructor reviews the recorded performance with the student.
+When no video reviewer is present, the student reviews the video alone.
 Students prepare written materials, perform oral exercises, and act as witnesses or opposing counsel.
 Instructors and other members of the small group critique and discuss performances.